T0nyX1ang/Mathematical-Modeling/README.md

   * *mutation* is for mutating those sons to acquire new possibilities.
 There are 2 methods available now.
 There are:
     * swap: swap 2 characters randomly
     * scramble: select 2 places and shuffle all the characters between it.
+  * *dist* is for calculating the distance between two cities.
+There are 5 methods available now.
+There are:
+    * euc: Euclidean Distance (L2)
+    * manh: Manhattan Distance (L1)
+    * max: Maximum Distance (L\inf)
+    * geo: Geographical Distance (**Notice: We use MATLAB's built-in function *distance* to calculate, it's time-consuming.**)
+    * custom: Custom Distance - You should give a distance table to use this feature.
   * *REC_Template* is for connecting *intercross* module.
 Just follow the instructions inside the file.
   * *MUT_Template* is for connecting *mutation* module.
 Just follow the instructions inside the file.
   * **Notice: Those algorithms are based on the paper: *Genetic algorithms for the traveling salesman problem, Jean-Yves Potvin, Annals of Operations Research 63(1996)339-370***.
 Deep appreciation for that.